ahgraber/ml_setup/python.md

 I recommend using vanilla python instead of the conda distro so you have control over the packages and ecosystem you decide to implement.

+1. Decide whether to use vanilla Python or an optimized version:
+If you are doing a lot of ML work, it may be worth using linear algebra libraries that have been optimized for the instruction set supported by your processor(s).
+In this case, you may have to edit your Python/R installations as well as update evironmental variables on your OS to point to the optimized libraries .
+In fact, while you can hack it yourself by downloading some optimized BLAS packages and enabling multithreaded performance, Intel has done all of the hard lifting for you!
-1. [Download Python](https://www.python.org/downloads/) and install (current Python version 3.7.x, however if you decide to use TensorFlow and don't want to jump through a lot of hoops, install Python 3.6.x)
+   * [Vanilla Python](https://www.python.org/downloads/) (current Python version 3.7.x, however if you decide to use TensorFlow and don't want to jump through a lot of hoops, install Python 3.6.x)
+      * we can use optimized libraries by installing [intel versions of scipy and numpy](https://software.intel.com/en-us/articles/installing-the-intel-distribution-for-python-and-intel-performance-libraries-with-pip-and)
+   * [Intel Optimized Python](https://software.intel.com/en-us/distribution-for-python) (current Python version 3.6.x)
+Note, while the most recent vanilla python version is 3.7.x, this is incompatible with tensorflow, so I'd recommend using 3.6.x regardless.
-2. Ensure PATH is correct (see [.bash_profile](https://github.com/ahgraber/ml_setup/edit/master/bash_profile.md)
+3. Ensure PATH is correct (see [.bash_profile](https://github.com/ahgraber/ml_setup/edit/master/bash_profile.md)
 4. Optional: if you have installed an optimized linear algebra implementation, ensure Python knows about it
 ```
 ```